BellowingMeadows/BellowingMeadows/README.md

 * Start comments where possible with a prefix that summarises what the commit is for, such as fix (for bugs), add, remove, amend, style, or docs (for anything added to README.md).
 * Always use the imperative tense so that readers would read as *the purpose of this commit is to* - etc.
-* Commit often, and where possible keep messages as short as possible.
+* Commit often, and keep messages as short as possible.

 At the time of writing, these are among my recent commit messages and illustrate the format I applied for this project: